What to Look for When Buying Alloy Wheels

 - The PCD of a wheel is a measurement of the stud pattern.
 An example of PCD is 4×100 which indicates there are 4-holes in the wheel at 100mm apart.
 This is measured by drawing an imaginary circle through the centre of all the bolt holes and calculating the diameter.

 - The offset of a wheel is the measurement from a wheel’s imaginary centre line to the mounting face, and is commonly shown as ET.
-For most modern vehicles, the offset will be positive, which means the mounting face is forward of the centre line, bringing the wheel further under the bodywork of the car.
-Older cars and some 4×4 vehicles will have negative offset, which pushes the wheel outwards from the car’s bodywork.
-Aftermarket wheels may have a lower offset than the vehicles standard wheels and this is to accommodate the fact that the aftermarket wheel is invariably wider than the vehicles standard wheels.
+For most modern vehicles, the offset will be positive.
+Which means the mounting face is forward of the centre line, bringing the wheel further under the bodywork of the car.
+Older cars and some 4×4 vehicles will have a negative offset.
+Which pushes the wheel outwards from the car’s bodywork.
+Aftermarket wheels may have a lower offset than the vehicles standard wheels.
+This is to accommodate the fact that the aftermarket wheel is invariably wider than the vehicles standard wheels.
 It must be stressed that too great an offset reduction will affect the car’s stability and will cause accelerated wear to drive-train and suspension components.

 For more information on fitting alloy wheels to your car, check out the fitting guide here.